Quarterback16/BeatTheStreak/BeatTheStreak/ReadMe.md

  2. Only pick 1, 2, 3 or 4 in the batting order

 ## Configuration
- 1. The Stattleship API key, currently hard coded
+ 1. The Stattleship API key from Environmental variable

 ## Solution Structure
  1. Presentation (UI)